bchaffin/bchaffin.github.io/matchsticks/matchsticks.markdown

 The OEIS has a [full list](https://oeis.org/A294249/a294249.txt) of what I believe to be the optimal answers up through 46 squares, and some best-known ones up through 63 squares.
-There's also [more information](matchstick-sols.txt) about which solutions are found with which of the searches described below.
+There's also [more information](matchstick-sols.html) about which solutions are found with which of the searches described below.

 Here are the first few best solutions: